 - Bonus and guest meals are not allowed during the late meal

 Students with meal plans automatically have 10 meals credited to their plan for guests each semester.
 This entitles meal plan contract holders to bring a guest to a residential dining hall 10 times each semester at no additional charge.
 Once 10 guest meals have been tallied, students will be charged the guest meal rate.
-This rate and payment method also applies to students, faculty and staff, without a plan who choose to eat on occasion in a residential dining hall.
+This rate and payment method also applies to students without a plan or faculty and staff who choose to eat on occasion in a residential dining hall.
 Guest meals may not be used for the Visiting Chefs Program.

 Visiting Chef Meals